- Who May Apply

 - Special Registration

-Students under 18 years of age are expected to provide the information pertaining to parents on the back of the Application for Admission.
-They must also submit proof of high school graduation or equivalent (CHSPE or GED).
+Students under 18 years of age are expected to provide the information pertaining to parents on the Application for Admission.
+They must also submit proof of high school graduation or equivalent (Certificate of Proficiency or GED).

 The intent of the Student Success and Support Program is to increase student access and success through the provision of core support services, including:

 All new students are expected to participate in each of the components unless they:

 - have earned a college degree (associate degree or higher);

 - are enrolled in Kindergarten-12th grade while taking Ohlone College courses.

 - are enrolling solely to take a course legally mandated for employment or necessary to meet changed industry or licensure standards;